carbonql/website/src/examples/queries/warningAndErrorEvents/description.md

+---
+tags:
+  - ops
+  - errors
+  - error
+  - warnings
+  - warning
+---

-## Aggregate cluster-wide error and warning Events into a report
+### Aggregate cluster-wide error and warning Events into a report

 Search for all Kubernetes [Events][event] that are classified as `"Warning"` or `"Error"`, and report them grouped by the type of Kubernetes object that caused